For Patients & Families

 Cancer care leaders.

 WMCC is southwest Michigan’s unparalleled leader in the treatment of gynecologic cancers.
 We serve nine counties and are the only gynecologic oncology group in southwest Michigan.
-Three highly trained gynecologic oncologists lead our outstanding, 11-person team which also includes advanced practice providers, gynecologic oncology nurses, clinical trial nurses, medical assistants, licensed social workers, registered dietitians, and an administrative assistant.
-If you are diagnosed with gynecologic cancer or a benign condition that requires complex surgery, you can rest assured that our expert oncologists will provide you with state-of-the-art care.
+A board certified gynecologic oncologist leads our outstanding, nine-person team which also includes advanced practice providers, gynecologic oncology nurses, clinical trial nurses, medical assistants, licensed social workers, registered dietitians, and an administrative assistant.
+If you are diagnosed with gynecologic cancer or a benign condition that requires complex surgery, you can rest assured that our expert oncologist will provide you with state-of-the-art care.

 What Is Gynecologic Oncology?